mhavey/marklogic/uml2es/examples/movies/README.md

 3. Deploy these artifacts: DB indexes, modules and schemas.
 IT IS VERY IMPORTANT TO DELETE THE GENERATED TDE TEMPLATE!!!

-... gradle -PenvironmentName=local -i useGeneratedDBConfig deleteGeneratedTDE mlDeployDatabases mlReloadModules mlReloadSchemas
+...gradle -PenvironmentName=local -i useGeneratedDBConfig deleteGeneratedTDE mlDeployDatabases mlReloadModules mlReloadSchemas

-...
-Confirm:
+...Confirm:
 - Content DB now has element range indexes
 - Schemas DB has ONLY ONE tdex document: /MovieModelPhysical-0.0.1.tdex

 4. Ingest movie data based on the model

-... gradle -PenvironmentName=local -i ingestMovie
+...gradle -PenvironmentName=local -i ingestMovie

-...
-Confirm:
+...Confirm:
 - Content DB now has the movie documents.
 Check the totals per collection.
 - bios:2
 - companies:1